 Many archaeological projects have been carried out in the vicinity of the project area.
-The following paragraphs summarize the most relevant reports that were found in the SHPD Kapolei library.
+The following paragraphs summarize relevant reports found in the SHPD Kapolei library.
 Project locations are illustrated in Figure 11.
+The sites mentioned below are listed in the State Inventory of Historic Places (SIHP).
+SIHP numbers for McAllister's sites are provided in brackets.